Please contact the following GSS Hunting Consultant

 August through November and January through February.
 The season is closed in December.

 Airport pickup and drop-off services on arrival at and for return to Bishkek, transportation to the hunting areas, all guiding services, all meals and accommodations while in the hunting field, firearm import permits, licenses, tags, veterinary certificates and Kyrgyzstan export CITES permits for the species hunted, preparation of trophies for return on airlines.

-Marco Polo trophy fee ($9,000), trophy fees for species not contracted in hunt package (to be paid at the end of the hunt; credit cards are recommended for trophy fee payment at a 1–2% surcharge), meals and accommodations while in Bishkek, international airfare to Bishkek, excess baggage fees, gratuities to guides and staff, personal spending funds, entry visa purchased upon arrival in Bishkek (citizens of the United States and Canada are no longer required to purchase an entrance visa, only a valid passport is required).
+Marco Polo trophy fee ($12,550), trophy fees for species not contracted in hunt package, meals and accommodations while in Bishkek, international airfare to Bishkek, excess baggage fees, gratuities to guides and staff, personal spending funds, entry visa purchased upon arrival in Bishkek (citizens of the United States and Canada are no longer required to purchase an entrance visa, only a valid passport is required).

 Fly to Bishkek, Kyrgyzstan where you will be met by the outfitter.

 For detailed Information or to arrange this hunt please contact Derek Amadio at 888-850-HUNT, Ext.
 705 or 307-473-1268.